 It was a once in a lifetime experience about 1.5 years ago when I got to sit alongside David Wilson in his inspiring listening room and hear the WAMM Master Chronosonic.
 I will never forget those precious minutes with David, nothing has gotten closer to being there.
-In a world where many high-end companies fade away when they lose their founder, one American company is breaking the mold and demonstrating that a new generation can deliver breath-taking products, namely Daryl Wilson who has taken the reigns at Wilson Audio (website).
+In a world where many high-end companies fade away when they lose their founder, one American company is breaking the mold and demonstrating that a new generation can deliver breath-taking products, namely Daryl Wilson who has taken the reins at Wilson Audio (website).

 While David Wilson was working on his magnum opus the WAMM Chronosonic, his son and current Wilson CEO Daryl Wilson was leading the design of the Wilson Audio Alexx Loudspeaker alongside the WAMM.
 Following the development of the Alexx, Daryl continued his winning streak with the creation of the Wilson Audio Alexia Series-2 that took many of its cues from both the Alexx and WAMM.

 Daryl’s momentum continues with the release of the Wilson Audio Sasha DAW loudspeaker.
 DAW stands for David Andrew Wilson and is a product that I firmly believe will become an important part of Wilson Audio history.
 The Sasha DAW is the first speaker that was created after the passing of David Wilson.
 It could be considered a book end on his career.
 Wilson’s rise to fame began with the original Watt Puppy loudspeaker developed by David Wilson.
 The Sasha DAW is an evolution (or more like a revolution!) of that original design and form factor.
 On the other bookend of the spectrum, the Sasha DAW takes endless learnings from the WAMM and brings them to the DAW.